samirelanduk/atomium/README.rst

 structures, and have the usual atomic structure methods for getting mass, retrieving atoms etc.

-The :py:class:`.PdbResidue` objects themselves are also atomic structures, and behave very similar to small molecules.
+The ``PdbResidue`` objects themselves are also atomic structures, and behave very similar to small molecules.